 2019 Chase Sapphire Preferred Review – WalletHub Editors

 The Verdict: Chase Sapphire Preferred® Card is one of the best rewards credit cards on the market.
 With Sapphire Preferred, the average person would earn roughly $1,475 in net rewards value over the course of two year’s use.
-And that’s with the card’s $95 annual fee factored in, too (Chase is a WalletHub partner).
+And that’s with the card’s $95 annual fee factored in, too.
 The core of this offer is a $600 to $750 initial rewards bonus, which can cover the cost of the card’s membership fees for over six years.

 Sapphire Preferred continues to pay for itself by providing two points per dollar spent on travel and dining as well as one point per dollar spent on everything else.
 When redeemed for cash back, these points are worth a penny each but jump to 1.25 cents each when redeemed for travel through Chase Ultimate Rewards.

 - Lucrative Initial Rewards Bonus: Spending at least $4,000 during the first three months your account is open scores you 60,000 bonus points, redeemable for $750 in travel booked through Chase Ultimate Rewards or $600 cash back.
 If you’re going to spend that much anyway, that’s a pretty sweet deal, especially given Chase’s equitable redemption options.